0

 Brixton, Boxpark Shoreditch, Canary Wharf, Exmouth Market

-After originally starting as a street food outfit in Brixton, Black Bear Burger now have a few permanent restaurants.
-The beef is grass-fed and dry-aged beef sourced from native breeds raised in the South West - one of the founders comes from a farming family so knows a thing or two about sourcing the best.
+After originally starting as a street food outfit in Brixton, Black Bear Burger now have a few permanent restaurants including returning to Brixton with a much bigger operation.
+The beef is grass-fed and dry-aged beef sourced from native breeds raised in the South West.
+One of the founders comes from a farming family so knows a thing or two about sourcing the best.

 Signature burger: The Black Bear - dry-aged beef, cheese, smoked bacon, onion jam, garlic mayo.
-Although also try the Brisket Burger with 12hr beer-braised brisket
+But also try the Brisket Burger with 12hr beer-braised brisket.

 Lucky Chip